-The 2018 Mahindra XUV500 facelift is slated to be launched next year.
-The flagship vehicle of the Indian automobile giant, the XUV500 has been a very successful SUV.
-However, it has come under a lot of pressure after new launches like the Toyota Innova Crysta, Tata Hexa and Jeep Compass.
-Mahindra will be updating this SUV in form of a facelift and it will come with minor cosmetic changes and some new features.
-The engine will also see a bump in power and overall, it will a much improved vehicle in terms of fit and finish and also refinement.
+The updated SUV has been spotted testing a few times as well.
+The flagship vehicle of the Indian automobile giant, the XUV500 has been a very successful product.
+New launches like the Toyota Innova Crysta, Tata Hexa and Jeep Compass have brought this SUV under quite a lot of pressure.This SUV will now be seen in the form of a facelift and it will come with minor cosmetic changes and some new features.
+The engine will also see an improvement in power and overall, it will a much improved vehicle in terms of fit and finish and also refinement.

-2018 Mahindra XUV500 facelift Launch Date
+2018 Mahindra XUV500 Specifications

 |Front suspension||McPherson with Anti-Roll Bar|

 |Rear suspension||Multilink with Anti-Roll bar|

 This is where the major change of the facelift will be in.
 The engine is the same 2.2-litre mHawk diesel, however it gets a bump in power from 140bhp to 150bhp.
 This will make a quite a difference in the way this SUV will perform.
 The driveability will be better and it will now be more fun to drive.
 We expect the 2018 XUV500 to feel more punchier this time.
 The transmission options will be the same, however.
 This will include a six-speed manual and six-speed automatic transmissions.
 There will also be an AWD option, as before.

 This improvement of performance can be seen on highway driving majorly.
 There will not be a major difference in the city.
 This more power will shine on an open road.
 The performance will improve and driveability will also see an uphill.
 The need to shift gears shall also reduce.